 Mulch your garden after planting.
 Mulch conserves moisture, cools the soil, and protects against water runoff and erosion.
-Organic mulches such as shredded bark need to be topped off every couple of years as the mulch decays.
-Mulches such as crushed stone are more permanent, but they do not improve your soil over time.
+Organic mulches such as shredded bark need to be topped off every couple of years as the mulch decays and addsto your soil's structure.
+Mulches such as crushed stone are more permanent, but they do not improve your soil.